Oversight of Oranga Tamariki System Act 2022

-The Ombudsman will continue to consider complaints about Oranga Tamariki and other government agencies and can now also consider complaints about Oranga Tamariki care or custody providers.
+The Ombudsman can consider complaints about Oranga Tamariki and other government agencies, and can also consider complaints about Oranga Tamariki care or custody providers.

 Getting information

-The Ombudsman’s powers have been extended to obtain information from Oranga Tamariki or its care or custody providers for a ‘preliminary inquiry’.
+The Ombudsman’s powers include the ability to obtain information from Oranga Tamariki or its care or custody providers for a ‘preliminary inquiry’.

 This means on receipt of a complaint the Ombudsman can require Oranga Tamariki or its care or custody providers to provide information, so the Ombudsman can decide whether an investigation or resolution is appropriate.